egumasa/engagement-annotation-project/docs/3_Categories/ATTRIBUTE.md

 - **[ In <span style="color:red">[ recent research on human evolution ]SOURCE </span> ]ATTRIBUTE-PRIMARY** , unique abilities for exact imitation contributed signally to our unique evolutionary trajectory.

 {: .note}
 > The span of sources is a work in progress.
 We wouldn't want to tag a whole noun phrase like "recent research in human evolution that was done in Europe in June by biologists that were experts in their field".
-However, it is clear that
+However, tagging only "recent research" may be too narrow.

 > **This rule is a work in progress and may currently be inconsistent in the guidelines.**